ecadagiani/translationManager/README.md

 ## Notes
 ### TranslationManager.getText
-`TranslationManager.getText` does not actually return a string, it returns an instance of the TranslationText class.
+`TranslationManager.getText` with the params `useDynamicText` to true, does not actually return a string, it returns an instance of the TranslationText class.
 TranslationText is an extends of String.
 But you can use it like a string, all the methods of the string class are available, you can Jsonify, concat, split, trim...